 No prior musical experience is required.

-Slideshow: Photos taken by Aimee Ringle during the last year working at Songwriting Works Educational Foundation.
+Slideshow: Photos taken by Aimee Ringle during her training with Songwriting Works Educational Foundation on the Olympic Peninsula